Eat

 Peter Sarantos Palles — son of founder Sarantos (Sam) Palles.

 The original Coney Island was established in 1917 on Centre Street in the downtown district of Pottsville, Pennsylvania — the social center of Schuylkill County's bountiful anthracite coal region.
-Today's Yorkville home, just a couple miles up the road, serves the same family recipe with a twist of contemporary fun: tavern, drive-thru, patio, fire pit, and the new tiki bar — open every hour of every day.
+Today's Pottsville home, just a couple miles up the road, serves the same family recipe across a tavern, drive-thru, patio, fire pit, and the new tiki bar — open every hour of every day.

 Out back behind the tavern: thatched-roof umbrellas, carved tiki masks, tropical pours, fire pit on cool nights, and live music when it's warm.
 Same Pottsville tavern hospitality — just with sunshine and a margarita.